Little Russia: Historical usage

+been successful, Ukrainian nation building could have ended or at least have been interrupted.

+The name Ukraine was reintroduced in the 19th century by several writers making a conscious effort to awaken Ukrainian national awareness.
+At the same time, Little Russia began to acquire its pejorative meaning as the inferior part of Russia.
+The name Malorossy ("Little Russians") was later used by nationally conscious Ukrainians as a negative term for those who were loyal to the Russian Empire and had integrated themselves into Russian culture and language.
+By the early 20th century, the terms Ukraine and Ukrainians had become the common self-designation, while Ukraine has been used as an official name since 1917, at first for the Ukrainian People's Republic, then the Ukrainian Soviet Socialist Republic.
+After World War II, the term Ukraine included Ruthenians in Western Ukraine and all Ukrainian-speaking territories were united into one polity for the first time.

-Modern context
+Modern usage

-The term Little Russia (Rus' Minor) is now anachronistic when used to refer to the country Ukraine and the modern Ukrainian nation, its language, culture, etc. Such usage is typically perceived as conveying an imperialist view that the Ukrainian territory and people ("Little Russians") belong to "one, indivisible Russia."
-Today, many Ukrainians consider the term disparaging, indicative of imperial Russian (and Soviet) suppression of Ukrainian identity and language.
+The term Little Russia is now anachronistic when used to refer to the country Ukraine and the modern Ukrainian nation, its language, culture, etc. Such usage is typically perceived as conveying an imperialist view that the Ukrainian territory and people ("Little Russians") belong to "one, indivisible Russia".
+Today, many Ukrainians consider the term disparaging, indicative of Russian suppression of Ukrainian identity and language.

 It has continued to be used in Russian nationalist discourse, in which modern Ukrainians are presented as a single people in a united Russian nation.
-This has provoked new hostility toward and disapproval of the term by some Ukrainians.
+This has provoked new hostility toward and disapproval of the term by many Ukrainians.
 In July 2021 Vladimir Putin published a 7000-word essay, a large part of which was devoted to expounding these views.